 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
-Improvements, including public domain, and equipment are capitalized and depreciated over the remaining useful lives of the related fixed assets using the straight line method, as applicable.
+Improvements, including public domain, and equipment are capitalized and depreciated over the remaining useful lives of the related fixed assets using the straight-line method, as applicable.
+Buildings, improvements and roads have an estimated useful life of 10 - 40 years.
+Machinery and equipment have an estimated useful life of 5 - 7 years.

-Estimated

-Asset Useful Life

-Buildings, improvements and roads 10 - 40 years

-Machinery and equipment 5 - 7 years